ManInTheWallPog/BotInTheWall/TOS.md

 ### b.
 Security
 While we take measures to secure your data, we cannot guarantee absolute security.
 Use BotInTheWall at your own risk.

+### b.
+Data Deletion

+All user data is deleted after not using any commands for the last 30 days.
+Additionally, you can delete your data via the `/profile_delete` command or by messaging .maninthewall on Discord.

 ## 5. Intellectual Property
 ### a.
 Ownership
 BotInTheWall and its content are the property of the developers.
 You agree not to reproduce, distribute, or create derivative works without explicit permission.